PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

 | 1/4 part-1 | single | - | 0.277 |
 | 1/4 part-2 | single | - | 0.269 |
 | 1/4 part-3 | single | - | 0.282 |

-We can find Distributed mode PS and FedAvg is equal in recall@20 ,  and more data could offer better result.

 <img src="fl_benchmark.png" height=300 width=500 hspace='10'/> <br />